xpdAcq/xpdAcq/doc/usb_Running.rst

   will be parsed based on the contents you type in with above parsing rule.

   Generally, after successfully importing sample from spreadsheet, that is what you would see:

 .. code-block:: python

-  In [1]: import_sample(300564, bt)
+  In [1]: import_sample_info()
   *** End of import Sample object ***
-  Out[1]: <xpdacq.utils.ExceltoYaml at 0x7fae8ab659b0>

   In [2]: bt.list()